Claude Code CLI - Complete Reference

 }

-Issue: This setting is read and displayed in the UI, but doesn’t sync to the runtime calculation layer (IL1().alwaysThinking).
-The sync code between pA().alwaysThinkingEnabled and dLA.alwaysThinking is missing (cli.js:82291).
+Previous Issue (v2.0.13 and earlier): This setting was read and displayed in the UI, but didn’t sync to the runtime calculation layer (IL1().alwaysThinking).
+The sync code between pA().alwaysThinkingEnabled and dLA.alwaysThinking was missing (cli.js:82291).

 ✅ Method 3: Per-Message Keyword